Belgian net salary calculator — from gross to net in 2026

 💡 The marginal rate catches everyone out

 On your last gross euro, you pay 50% tax + 13.07% ONSS = more than 60% in direct deductions as soon as you exceed €48,320 of annual taxable income (~€5,200 gross/month).
-That's why a €300 gross raise turns into only ~€120 net.
+That's why a €300 gross raise turns into only ~€120 net — a key point to keep in mind when you negotiate a raise.

 How to optimise legally?